fowler-lab/ECOFFitter/README.md

 ## 📤 Output

-The tool produces one or more of the following.
+The tool produces one or more of the following:

 ---